-ТОРІС ANSWER DETAILS Bathrooms YES The State of Delaware Milk Code has adopted the United States Department of Health and Human Services' Grade "A" Pasteurized Milk Ordinance.
+Торіс Answer Summary Bathrooms 15 YES The State of Delaware Milk Code has adopted the United States Department of Health and Human Services' Grade "A" Pasteurized Milk Ordinance.
 The PMO specifies that dairy farms have one or more toilets that are conveniently located, properly constructed, properly operated, and maintained in a sanitary manner.
-Rest and Meal Breaks YES Employers must give employees who work for 7.5 or more consecutive hours a meal break of 30 minutes (which can be unpaid).
+Working Hours NO Delaware law does not specify max hour or day requirements for adults.
+Rest and Meal Breaks 16 YES Employers must give employees who work for 7.5 or more consecutive hours a meal break of 30 minutes (which can be unpaid).
 The break must be given some time after the first two hours of work and before the last two hours.
-This law does not apply if: compliance would adversely affect public safety; only one employee may perform the duties of the position; the employer has fewer than five employees on a shift at a single business location (in which case the exemption applies only to that shift); or the continuous nature of an employer's operations, for example chemical production or research experiments, requires employees to respond to urgent or unusual conditions at all times, and the employees are compensated for their meal break periods Labor Relations YES It is the declared policy of the State of Delaware to encourage a harmonious and cooperative relationship between employers and their employees by allowing private sector labor organizations and employers to enter into union security agreements to the full extent allowed under the National Labor Relations Act.
-Please see federal fact sheet for further information.
+This law does not apply if: compliance would adversely affect public safety; only one employee may perform the duties of the position; the employer has fewer than five employees on a shift at a single business location (in which case the exemption applies only to that shift); or the continuous nature of an employer's operations, for example chemical production or research experiments, requires employees to respond to urgent or unusual conditions at all times, and the employees are compensated for their meal break periods